skiano/genz/README.md

 Your unversal-isomorphic-supersonic-tooled-out app is so-five-minutes-ago...

-_NOTE: this is VERY exprimental and not ready for use and may turn out, unsurprisingly, to be a colossal failure_
+⚠️ WARNING: This is VERY exprimental and may, likely, turn out to be a colossal failure.

 ## Why